 Boring, but Practical: The "R-101C Carbine" assault rifle; nothing particularly flashy or cool about it, but it has a good balance of accuracy, power, and range.
 It can be used effectively at both close-quarters and long distance.
 Even though it's the first weapon available to players, many who have unlocked the entire arsenal still use it.
 Invoked Trope, as the developers wanted the Carbine to be the workhorse of the game.

-Chain Lightning: The Titans' Arc Cannon can jump from one infantry unit to another.
-Great for clearing out Grunts and Specters.
+Chain Lightning: The Titans' Arc Cannon can jump from one infantry unit or Titan to another.
+Great for clearing out Grunts and Specters, or hitting enemy Titans that are too bunched together.

 Colossus Climb: Pilots can climb onto allied Titans to hitch a ride, while climbing enemy Titans will allow them to target the machine's internal systems and destroy it faster than anti-Titan weaponry.